- Multiple Files

 as, and the linker

-We'll look briefly at each step below and outline some of the most useful options for each.
+We'll look briefly below at each step of the compilation process and summarize some of the most useful options available.

 cpp is responsible for executing